 Click here to view the workshop programme, as well as the presentations and speeches delivered.

 STDF Briefing Note on Invasive Alien Species

-The STDF Briefing note No. 9 summarizes the key findings and conclusions of a seminar on International Trade and Invasive Alien Species organized by the STDF on 12-13 July 2012 at the World Trade Organization (WTO) in Geneva, Switzerland.
-The seminar was attended by over 100 experts and sough to raise awareness about the mutually supportive objectives of the WTO Agreement on the Application of Sanitary and Phytosanitary Measures (SPS Agreement) and the Convention on Biological Diversity (CBD), and the contribution of effective SPS control systems to help protect against the entry of harmful species, including pests, diseases and other IAS.
+This Briefing note summarizes the key findings and conclusions of a seminar on International Trade and Invasive Alien Species organized by the STDF on 12-13 July 2012 at the WTO.
+The seminar was attended by over 100 experts and sough to raise awareness about the mutually supportive objectives of the WTO SPS Agreement and the Convention on Biological Diversity (CBD), and the contribution of effective SPS control systems to help protect against the entry of harmful species, including pests, diseases and other IAS.

 STDF Publication on International Trade and Invasive Alien Species